inventhouse/allgit/README.md

 Setup
 -----
 Allgit expects to find Python 3.5+ in the path as `python3`; personally, I like the [Anaconda distribution](https://www.anaconda.com/download/) to bring macOS into the modern age.
-Note that `python3` does _not_ have to be your default python, it just has to be installed; also, Anaconda makes working with Python 2 and 3 environments quite managible, [here is a tutorial](https://docs.anaconda.com/anaconda/navigator/tutorials/manage-environments/).
+Note that `python3` does _not_ have to be your default python, it just has to be installed; also, Anaconda makes working with Python 2 and 3 environments quite manageable, [here is a tutorial](https://docs.anaconda.com/anaconda/navigator/tutorials/manage-environments/).

 Although allgit is self-contained other than the Python standard library, there are also some scripts to add additional functionality, so cloning this repository is recommended so it can all be kept up-to-date: